International scientific vocabulary

-International scientific vocabulary (ISV) comprises scientific and specialized words whose language of origin may or may not be certain, but which are in current use in several modern languages (that is, translingually, whether in naturalized, loanword, or calque forms).
+International scientific vocabulary (ISV) is the set of scientific and specialized words that are in current use in several modern languages.
+Although the language of origin of ISV may or may not be certain, they are used translingually, whether in naturalized, loanword, or calque forms.

 The name "international scientific vocabulary" was first used by Philip Gove in Webster's Third New International Dictionary (1961).
 As noted by David Crystal, science is an especially productive field for new coinages.
 It is also especially predisposed to immediate translingual sharing of words owing to its very nature: scientists working in many countries and languages, reading each other's latest articles in scientific journals (via foreign language skills, translation help, or both), and eager to apply any reported advances to their own context.

 Instances

 According to Webster's Third, "some ISV words (like haploid) have been created by taking a word with a rather general and simple meaning from one of the languages of antiquity, usually Latin and Greek, and conferring upon it a very specific and complicated meaning for the purposes of modern scientific discourse."
 An ISV word is typically a classical compound or a derivative which "gets only its raw materials, so to speak, from antiquity."
 Its morphology may vary across languages.

 The online version of Webster's Third New International Dictionary, Unabridged (Merriam-Webster, 2002) adds that the ISV "consists of words or other linguistic forms current in two or more languages" that "differ from New Latin in being adapted to the structure of the individual languages in which they appear."
 In other words, ISV terms are often made with Greek, Latin, or other combining forms, but each language pronounces the resulting neo-lexemes within its own phonemic "comfort zone", and makes morphological connections using its normal morphological system.
-In this respect, ISV can be viewed as heavily borrowing loanwords from New Latin.
+In this respect, ISV can be viewed as heavily borrowing loanwords from Neo-Latin.

 McArthur characterizes ISV words and morphemes as "translinguistic", explaining that they operate "in many languages that serve as mediums for education, culture, science, and technology."
 Besides European languages, such as Russian, Swedish, English, and Spanish, ISV lexical items also function in Japanese, Malay, Philippine languages, and other Asian languages.
 According to McArthur, no other set of words and morphemes is so international.